joaorb64/TournamentStreamHelper/layout/scoreboard_JinTracker/README.md

 - The topleft container that holds match info disappears when match info is not available.
 This works the same for the small phase container just below it.
 - There are five types of player info chip displayed on top of the player container: seed, twitter, pronoun, the state the player is from, and the country flag the player is from.
 - You can change the type of character image by going to settings.json and changing the asset key.
+- The camera borders, character images, and player chips disappear for doubles.

 # Setup Guide: